wileycoleman/crystal_mahjongg/README.md

 ### Icons
 Icons are mostly self explanatory but here is a simple reference.

+You change the board number!
+Just use the backspace key and numeric keys then hit the icon start a new game.

 ![alt text](src/support/icons/bold_reload.png) New Game using Board Number in the white box